djcasper1975/Meshify/README.md

 Mark Coultous (djcasper1975)

-You can install/flash direct to your device from these links below. https://djcasper1975.github.io/Meshify/ESP32VroomFlash.html https://djcasper1975.github.io/Meshify/HeltecV3flash.html
+You can install/flash direct to your device from these links below no software required. https://djcasper1975.github.io/Meshify/ESP32VroomFlash.html https://djcasper1975.github.io/Meshify/HeltecV3flash.html